 - Lightly season the chicken all over with salt, then toss in the bowl to coat with the tomato paste mixture.

-- Place the chicken, skin side down, on the hot pan, and sear the chicken on either side until lightly browned, turning after 1-2 minutes.
+- Place the chicken, skin side down, on the hot pan, and sear the chicken on either side until lightly browned, turning after 3-4 minutes on each side.

 - Add the spinach and red onion, and toss each with the chicken to lightly wilt the spinach.